- Native Instruments Komplete S-49

 How do you use your studio, Franky?

-I use it to write all my music, I wrote the Revival Volume 1 there, which is my latest body of work, and I also hire it out to other producers.
+I use it to write all my music, I wrote the Revival Volume 1 and You Don’t Know there, which is my latest body of work, and I also hire it out to other producers.

 Tell us more about the studio!